 Station 2: Lava Lamps

 Children get to create their very own lava lamp by using daily household items such as the cooking oil, Vitamin C tablets and water!
-Children marveled at the sight of small gas bubbles floating around as they added Vitamin C tablets into the container filled with cooking oil and water.
+Children marvelled at the sight of small gas bubbles floating around as they added Vitamin C tablets into the container filled with cooking oil and water.

 Station 3: Indoor fireworks

 Children get to see the reaction of copper sulphate, iron and magnesium under fire!
 Special glasses were given out and everyone was in awe at the beautiful light effects created.

 This was a hot favourite among the little scientists.
 Children learnt about air pressure and what it takes for a plane to perform stunts in the air.
 They had the opportunity to try out the different stunts with their very own aeroplanes!

 An outdoor science experiment and another hot favourite, children uncovered the truths behind putting Mentos sweets into Coke which caused a huge explosion that can send a rocket flying high up into the sky.
 Shrieks of laughter were heard as the children witnessed the rockets shoot high up into the sky!